Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 March 14, 2023

 Naturally, most of us would love a free piano — especially if it was a free baby grand piano.
-However, free pianos are very rare to come by.
+However, great free pianos are rare finds.
 And on the other hand, this free piano scam is becoming quite widespread.

 If it sounds too good to be true, it probably is.